 Were you afraid to prepare your return this year?
 Who do you trust to prepare your taxes?
 Can you trust the IRS?
 No!
-The Taxpayer Advocate Service called the IRS toll-free helpline regarding the dependency exemptions and all the answers were wrong!
+Recently the Taxpayer Advocate Service called the IRS toll-free helpline regarding the dependency exemptions and all the answers were wrong!

 What do others advise?
-See the article, The 5 Types of Tax Preparers: Which One Is Best for You? by The Motley Fool.
+See The 5 Types of Tax Preparers: Which One Is Best for You? by The Motley Fool.

 Anyway, here are my thoughts.